 Financial Analyst 3

-Stanford University- School of Medicine – Department of Obstetrics and Gynecology is seeking a Financial Analyst 3 to perform complex finance functions and/or activities with programmatic impact on the department, requiring professional expertise and application of internal and external policies and regulations.
-They will perform a variety of finance and accounting functions involving fiscal interpretation and analysis, reconciliations, and management of diverse set of complex clinical practices.
+The Financial Analyst will serve as the primary business partner within SCI’s growing Center for Therapeutic Discovery, led by one our most prominent scientists.
+You will perform financial and research management services for the Center’s academic and industrial chemistry programs located in three laboratories on Stanford’s main campus.
 Responsibilities will include budgeting and forecasting, design of regular and ad hoc reports, executing timely month-end and year-end processes, managing labor schedules and approvals of expenditure, purchase orders and invoices functions.
+You will evaluate the financial impact of all Center activities and programs, providing professional guidance and expertise in the application of internal policies, systems and external regulations.
 You will identify and resolve complex issues; apply ingenuity and creativity to problem analysis and resolution; recognize exceptions; and maintain broader organizational perspective in decision-making.
 This challenging position requires the ability to identify and resolve unique issues and conduct in-depth analysis using advanced technical knowledge and experience.
 There may be other duties assigned to this position.

 * - Other duties may also be assigned

 Bachelor’s degree and six years of relevant experience or combination of education and relevant experience.
 Degree in Finance or Business Management preferred.